makuhs/TidyTuesday/README.md

 # #TidyTuesday
-My infrequent contributions and related rabbit holes to #TidyTuesday data visualization challenge.
+My infrequent contributions and related rabbit holes of the #TidyTuesday data visualization challenge.

 TidyTuesday is a weekly challenge focused on use of 'ggplot2', 'tidyr', 'dplyr' as part of ['tidyverse'](https://www.tidyverse.org/) system.
 Full details can be found here: https://github.com/rfordatascience/tidytuesday